Fear of Traveling alone: What’s It Like to Travel Solo?

 There’s no doubt about it, you’ll have more incredible experiences traveling alone.
 You’re forced to reach out and take a few risks.
 There aren’t constraints holding you back.

-Some days will be so action-packed you will look back and wonder how you managed to do so much.
-Time blurs and you’ll get confused about what you did, when, and where.
+On the flip side, some days will be so action-packed you will look back and wonder how you managed to do so much.
+Time blurs and you’ll get confused about what you did, when, and where you were.
 Days will roll into one and weeks will fly by.

 Your world can change in the span of a single journey.
 A new world is only a few hours away.